A day in the life of Senior Medical Oncology Nurse Sarah Holliday

 I assist the oncologist in determining treatment plans, calculating drug doses and administering chemotherapy and other medication used in the treatment of cancer in animals.

-Palliative care is a difficult part of working within oncology but I feel privileged to be able to support and help clients and their much-loved animal friend at this difficult time.
+Palliative care is a difficult part of working within oncology but I feel privileged to be able to support and help clients and their much-loved animal friends at this difficult time.